dsutclif/Prompt-Suite/INSTALLATION.md

 The extension registers these global shortcuts:

-- **Alt+P**: Toggle the prompt library panel
+- **Alt+P**: Toggle the prompt suite panel
 - **Alt+Shift+P**: Use your most recent prompt
 - **Ctrl+Shift+P**: Save current chat input as a new prompt

 ### Customizing Shortcuts

 1. Go to `chrome://extensions/shortcuts`
-2. Find "Prompt Library Overlay" in the list
+2. Find "Prompt Suite Overlay" in the list
 3. Click the pencil icon to modify any shortcut
 4. Choose key combinations that don't conflict with other extensions